Negru-Diana/C/Gestiune_administratie_bloc (OOP)/README.md

 *"Gestiune Administrație Bloc"* is a C-based application designed to manage apartment building expenses efficiently.

-## 🏗️ Architecture Overview

-The project follows a multi-layered architecture, ensuring clarity, scalability, and maintainability throughout the development process:

--  📦 **Domain Layer**: Contains the core data entities, defining the fundamental components of the system:

-      -  Cheltuiala – Represents an expense with attributes such as numar_apartament (apartment number), suma (expense amount), and tip (expense type, e.g., Water, Gas, Maintenance).

--  💾 **Repository Layer**: Responsible for handling data storage and retrieval:

-      -  Implements CRUD (Create, Read, Update, Delete) operations to manage expense data.

-      -  Uses liste dinamice (dynamic lists) for storing and managing expense records.

--  ⚙️ **Service Layer**: Implements the business logic of the system:

-      -  Manages the addition, updating, and deletion of expenses.

-      -  Allows sorting and filtering of expenses based on criteria such as apartment number or expense amount.

--  🖥️ **Console Interface (UI)**: Provides an interactive user interface via the command line:

-      -  Offers a simple, menu-driven navigation system for users.

-      -  Handles input, output, and error management for smooth user interaction.

--  ✅ **Validation Module**: Ensures data integrity and prevents invalid entries:

-      -  Validates correct apartment numbers and expense amounts.

-      -  Prevents the addition of existent records or deletion of non-existent records.

-## 🗂️ Data Persistence
-The system employs a file-based data storage approach, making it easy to implement and maintain:

--  *cheltuieli.txt* — Stores expense records.

--  *apartamente.txt* — Contains apartment data, including apartment numbers and associated expenses.

 ## 🌟 Key Features
 -  🎯 **Modular Design**: The multi-layered architecture ensures clear separation of concerns, improving both code comprehension and maintainability.